 Evaluation is based on attendance, completion of readings, film viewings, small and large group discussions and engagement in class generally as well as through the group project.
+There are three things included in class participation: attendance and contributing qualitatively and quantitatively to discussions - this includes film viewing classes.
+Therefore, all students are expected to be present, on time, prepared and active participants at each class for presentations, film viewings and discussions.
+Should an absence be necessary it can be excused only with written notification which must be submitted at the first class after the absence.
+No late notifications will be accepted.
+Points are lost for lateness and please make sure you check with the instructor after the class you arrived late to assure that you get marked present.
+No participation points are given for the use of computers for other purposes than class, nor for texting - even if you participate during that specific class.
 [15%] [Students learn to analyze diverse religious narratives in the New Testament and contemporary film (2a) with the help of contextual analysis (2b).
 Students will then clarify and express in reading responses and discussions their beliefs and understandings in light of their analyses of these narratives in their New Testament context and their iterations in film and identify the rhetorical situations that crafted these cultural transformations (2c).]